wgslr/trunkless-whiteboard/README.md

 --------------------------------------------------------------------------------

-_If you want to setup a server configuration on your own, see_ `server_configuration`.
+_If you want to setup a public server configuration on your own, see_ `server_configuration`.